inasafe/inasafe/docs/source/user-docs/impact_functions.rst

 Impact functions are bundled with the InaSAFE software.
-The graphical user interface (provided as a plugin for QGIS will offer a list of impact functions that can be used based on the layers you have loaded and their :doc:`keywords`.
+The graphical user interface (provided as a plugin for QGIS will offer a list of impact functions that can be used based on the layers you have loaded and their :doc:`keywords <keywords>`.

 Exploring impact functions
 --------------------------